vectordotdev/vector/REVIEWING.md

 ## Expectations

-We endeavour to review all PRs within 48 business hours (Monday to Friday - broadly Eastern Time) of submission.
+We endeavour to review all PRs within 2 working days (Monday to Friday - broadly Eastern Time) of submission.

 ## Backward Compatibility